Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 If your RCD trips and you can’t reset it, or if it trips again after resetting it, you may have a defective device.
 Test your RCD regularly and in accordance with the standards.

-There may be an existing neutral-earth fault in one of the circuits you have moved.
+A neutral-earth fault may occur in one of the circuits you moved.

 Make sure the earth resistance is zero with the RCD tripped.
 Check the resistance between the RCD neutral busbar and the old non RCD busbar with the RCD tripped.
 If there is continuity check each neutral from the RCD busbar in turn until you find the culprit.If it’s wired in twin and earth the fault may be fairly easy to locate.